How dog therapy improves your mood and university work

 The study on how dogs can help at-risk students was led by researchers at Washington State University, with support from Mars Petcare's WALTHAM Centre for Pet Nutrition.

-Associate Professor Patricia Pendry, who was the lead study investigator, said:
+Associate Professor Patricia Pendry, who was the lead study investigator, said in 2019:

 Academic stress and associated negative impact on student performance is a significant issue for universities today and something we need to better address.